milosworks/TwitchWatcher/README.md

 ### Development

-Put HEADLESS in true to see the browser.
+Put HEADLESS to true in _.env_ to see the browser.

+Add DEBUG to true in _.env_ to see all console.logs